andreped/GradientAccumulator/paper/paper.md

 `GradientAccumulator` implements two main approaches to add gradient accumulation support to an existing TensorFlow model.
 GA support can either be added through model or optimizer wrapping.
 By wrapping the model, the `train_step` of a given Keras [@chollet2015keras] model is updated such that the gradients are updated only after a user-defined number of backward steps.
 Wrapping the optimizer works somewhat similar, but this update control is handled directly in the optimizer itself.
 This is done in such a way that _any_ optimizer can be used with this approach.

+The package solely depends on `TensorFlow`, hence adds no additional dependencing to your projects.

 More details and tutorials on getting started with the `GradientAccumulator` package, can be found in the `GradientAccumulator `\href{(https://gradientaccumulator.readthedocs.io/}{documentation}.

+# Limitations and caveats

+As `TensorFlow` is a highly evolving library and tend to introduce breaking changes between minor releases, it makes it challenging to have complete support for all `TensorFlow` versions.
+As the `train_step` overriding solution used in the model wrapper approach was only introduced in `TensorFlow` v2.2, `TensorFlow` versions < 2.2 are not supported.
+Furthermore, the optimizer has had a breaking changes, and due to this we chose we are not able to support `TensorFlow` < 2.7 for the optimizer wrapper.

+# Future developments

+`GradientAccumulator` is in active development.
+However, `TensorFlow` has likely made their last release of version 2, as Keras 3 has made its first official release.
+It is likely that the research community will move to Keras 3 in the future, but Keras 3 has yet to add as broad support for gradient accumulation as our package offers.
+Keras 3 also seems to favour `Jax` [@deepmind2020jax] for gradient accumulation instead of `TensorFlow`.

 # Acknowledgements